findkit/findkit/packages/docs/docs/ui/custom-router-data.md

 <Codesandbox example="static/custom-ui" />

-This pattern can be used to synchonize much more complex states too.
+This pattern can be used to synchronize much more complex states too.
 See [this](todo) example which uses radio buttons, checkboxes and options or [this](todo) React.js state example.